animatlabs/animatlabs.github.io/_drafts/2027-05-03-yarp-reverse-proxy-gateway.md

 ## What is YARP?

 YARP (Yet Another Reverse Proxy) is Microsoft's toolkit for building fast, customizable reverse proxies in .NET.
-It powers Azure App Services, Microsoft 365, and Azure AI -- handling billions of requests daily.
+It powers Azure App Services, Microsoft 365, and Azure AI, handling billions of requests daily.

 Despite this pedigree, most .NET developers reach for Nginx or Traefik when they need a reverse proxy.
 That's a mistake.
 YARP gives you the full power of ASP.NET Core middleware with the performance of a dedicated proxy.